andrewf5201/scrna-seq-custom/README.md

 ```
 ./preprocess.sh -g <genome_type:Human or Mouse> -p <is_paired> -s <pipeline directory>  -i <fastq reads input directory> -o <preprocessing output directory> -f <fastq batch file ​ >
 ```
+*_NOTE: This step requires a lot of memory, run the preprocessing in a node or a computer that won't damage/impair the server_*

+# Step 4: Downstream Analysis
+The downstream analysis for this program is run using R, so the necessary R packages must be downloaded first.
+These are conveniently located in *downloadPackages.R*

+Next, the shell script *runAnalysis.sh*, is run, which performs the analyses and normalizations as specified by *config.properties*.